tudelft-cs4200/2021/homework/_posts/2020/2020-09-17-homework-project.md

 ```
 While working on an assignment, comment out all the imports but the syntax definitions for that assignment.

 In the file `/trans/statics.stx` add an import to your statics solution in the 'homework' directory.
-Comment out the lines
+Leave the lines

 ```
 rules